-COLUMBUS, Ohio (AP) — A fair housing agency hopes Ohio's civil rights commission sides with penalties a judge assessed a landlady accused of discriminating against undercover testers.
+COLUMBUS, Ohio (AP) — Ohio's civil rights commission is weighing a final decision in a five-year-old case in which a landlady discriminated against undercover fair housing testers.

-A second complaint claims the woman told a tester with a child that she could only rent a downstairs unit at a higher cost.
+A second complaint claims the Conneaut (KAW'-nee-awt) woman told a tester with a child that she could only rent a downstairs unit at a higher cost.

 An administrative judge previously upheld the allegations.
 At issue at the commission's Thursday meeting are damages and attorneys' fees.

 Fair Housing Resource Center in Painesville in northeastern Ohio first investigated Grybosky.

 Grybosky's attorney has long argued no discrimination occurred because testers, not real renters, were involved.